ProRank SEO

 Add substantial, unique content to important category pages to improve rankings.

-Optimize High-Traffic Categories First
+Optimise High-Traffic Categories First

 Focus on categories that already receive traffic or have high search volume.